GET THE SEVERANCE PAY YOU DESERVE

 WE FIGHT TO MAXIMIZE YOUR SEVERANCE PAY

-The purpose of a severance package is to bridge the gap during a period of unemployment to provide the terminated employee with the compensation they would have earned had the remained employed throughout the reasonable notice period.
-Accordingly, an employees entitlement to severance pay include all forms of compensation, including but not limited to:
+The purpose of a severance package is to bridge the gap during a period of unemployment to provide the terminated employee with the compensation they would have earned had they remained employed throughout the reasonable notice period.
+Accordingly, an employees entitlement to severance pay includes all forms of compensation, including but not limited to: